exastencil/existential/MODLIST.md

 ### Curios API by TheIllusiveC4
 Extra slots for items that one would usually equip.

+### Curious Elytra by TheIllusiveC4
+Allows the Elytra to fit on the Back curio slot, so you can still wear armour.

 ### Enchantment Descriptions by DarkhaxDev
 Shows what an enchantment does in tooltips, since there's no JEI.